Child Custody Lawyer Serving in Edmonton

 What About Child Support?

 When it comes to child custody, sometimes child support is involved to help offset the cost of raising the child.
 You can apply for child support after you have care and control of the child.
 The child support will depend on several factors to include the income of each parent and the needs of the child.
 Several forms will be needed to determine the amount of child support the other parent gets such as the last three years’ tax return, a notice of assessment for the prior three years, pay stubs and proof of income, and a list of special expenses and receipts.

-How to calculate child custody in Alberta
+How to calculate child custody in Alberta?

 If you’re looking to calculate the approximate cost of what you would get or receive for child support, our online calculator is designed to determine the basic amount of child support you will be paying.
 This online child support calculator can be used to determine the basic amount of support to pay for solo, shared, and split custody.
 The judge will take all of your income and expenses into consideration as well as the expenses of the spouse when making a determination.

-Contact us for Edmonton Child Support Lawyer
+Contact Kolinsky Law in Edmonton for Child Support Lawyer

 Establishing child custody in Alberta can be stressful and time-consuming.
 The best interest of the child is always the priority of the court system and in the event, you’re interested in obtaining full custody, taking the necessary steps for a positive outcome is pertinent.
 Call us now by dialing at (780) 757-6400 or email or book an appointment now with our Edmonton child support lawyer for legal assistance.